Coincident Multimessenger Bursts from Eccentric Supermassive Binary Black Holes: Abstract

 \section{Abstract}

-{Supermassive binary black holes are a key target for the future Laser Interferometer Space Antenna, and excellent multi-messenger sources with gravitational waves.
-However, unique features of their electromagnetic emission that are needed to distinguish them from single supermassive black holes are still being established.
-Here, we conduct the first magnetohydrodynamic simulation of accretion onto eccentric binary black holes in full general relativity incorporating synchrotron radiation transport through their dual-jet.
-We show that the total accretion rate, jet Poynting luminosity, and the optically thin synchrotron emission exhibit periodicity on the binary orbital period, demonstrating explicitly, for the first time, that the binary accretion rate periodicity can be reflected in its electromagnetic signatures.
-Additionally, we demonstrate that during each periodic cycle eccentric binaries spend more time in a {\it low} emission state than in a {\it high} state.
-Furthermore, we find that the gravitational wave bursts from eccentric binaries are coincident with the bursts in their jet luminosity and synchrotron emission.
-We discuss how multimessenger observations of these systems can probe plasma physics in their jet.}
+Supermassive binary black holes are a key target for the future Laser Interferometer Space Antenna and excellent multi-messenger sources across the electromagnetic spectrum.
+However, unique features of their electromagnetic emission (EM) that are needed to distinguish them from single supermassive black holes are still being established.
+Here, we conduct the first magnetohydrodynamic simulation of disk accretion onto equal-mass, nonspinning, eccentric binary black holes in full general relativity, incorporating synchrotron radiation transport through the dual jet in postprocessing.
+Focusing on a binary in the strong-field dynamical spacetime regime with eccentricity $e=0.3$ as a point of principle, we show that the total accretion rate exhibits periodicity on the binary orbital period.
+We also show, for the first time, that this periodicity is reflected in the jet Poynting luminosity {\it and} the optically thin synchrotron emission from the jet base.
+Furthermore, we find a distinct EM signature for eccentric binaries: they spend more time in a {\it low} emission state (at apocenter) and less in a {\it high} state (at pericenter).
+Additionally, we find that the eccentric binary quasiperiodic gravitational-wave (GW) bursts are coincident with the bursts in Poynting luminosity and synchrotron emission.
+Finally, we discuss how multimessenger EM and GW observations of these systems can help probe plasma physics in their jet.